News

 Student Collaboration Rooms

-In addition to the student lounge downstairs, pharmacy students have access to a beautiful second-floor seating area, the Sagraves Buckeye Huddle, made possible by alumna Rosalie Sagraves, BS Pharm ’69.
-The space features a panoramic view of Ohio Stadium, and students can catch TBDBITL rehearsing on the fields just outside of the window as they study.
+In addition to the student lounge downstairs, pharmacy students have access to a beautiful second-floor seating area made possible by Rosalie Sagraves, BS Pharm ’69.
+The space features a panoramic view of Ohio Stadium, and students can catch a glimpse of TBDBITL rehearsing on the practice fields just outside the window as they study.

-They can also access five group-study rooms: the Dr. Jack L. Beal Room, sponsored by alumnus Ric Mora; the Dr. Sheila M. Thomas-Jackson Group Study Room; the Ned Milenkovich Family Group Study Room; and the BS Pharmacy Class of ’85 Group Study Room – made possible by classmates Julie Johnson, PharmD; Deanna Kroetz, PhD; and Amy Wells Valley, PharmD.
+Students can also access five group study rooms: the Dr. Jack L. Beal Room, made possible by Mora; the Dr. Sheila M. Thomas-Jackson Group Study Room; the Ned Milenkovich Family Group Study Room; and the BS Pharmacy Class of ’85 Group Study Room, made possible by classmates Julie Johnson, PharmD; Dean Kroetz; and Amy Wells Valley, PharmD.

 Desks arranged in the Dr. Jack L. Beal Room

-Dr. Jack L. Beal Room, made possible by Ric Mora, BS Pharm '63
+Dr. Jack L. Beal Room, made possible by Ric Mora '63

 Exterior of three study rooms with seating

-Dr. Sheila M. Thomas-Jackson, BS Pharmacy Class of ’85, and The Ned Milenkovich Family Group Study Rooms
+Dr. Sheila M. Thomas-Jackson, BS Pharmacy Class of ’85 and Ned Milenkovich Family Group Study Rooms

 “I’m confident we will produce the best pharmacy practitioners in the country," said Robert Weber, PharmD ’10, MS ’82, BS ’80, BCPS, FASHP, retired clinical professor and former director of the MS in Health-System Pharmacy Administration and Leadership (MS HSPAL) program at the college.
 “Importantly, we can encourage students to take ownership of their learning and make the most of this space.”